Residence Life FAQs

 If you have already turned in your housing application and forgotten to include your roommate request, please contact us, and we will be happy to honor your roommate preference.

-Am I allowed to have small cooking appliances—like a plug-in teapot or rice cooker—in my dorm room?
+Am I allowed to have small cooking appliances—like a plug-in teapot or rice cooker—in my residence hall room?

 In general, small electric cooking appliances are permitted if they have automatic shutoff features and don’t have exposed/separate heating elements.

-Is there a place to wash dishes in my dorm?
+Is there a place to wash dishes in my residence hall?

 Does the college provide blinds on the bedroom windows?